 Like so many overnight hikers, we then continued from Junction Rock to Blue Gum Forest.
 When we reached Acacia Flat campground, however, we kept on walking towards the imposing cliffs that define the valley’s northern side.
 Those cliffs were our ticket out.

 When we reached a point almost directly south of the distinctive Mirrorball Pinnacle, we crossed the Grose River and started uphill…

 To say months of planning went into this would be an understatement.
 I put together a spreadsheet of all our gear to make sure we travelled light.
 Garry and I did countless torture sessions at our local climbing gym, climbing laps with a 5kg weight vest.

 In the end, it was about as good as I could have hoped for.
-After 2 of the sweatiest hours of my life, we reached the cliff.
+After two of the sweatiest hours of my life, we reached the cliff.
 My hopes for a flattish camp site were somewhat dashed, we found two narrow patches of dirt on a slight angle, snug up against the cliff.
 Good enough for a separate bivvy each, but only just.

 As a precaution, we had lugged enough water up to last the night and the next day.
 But just west of our campsite, there was a serene pool, fed by a semi-permanent waterfall/soak.
 We cooled off there as the sun set behind orange sandstone cliffs.

 Climbing Bunny Buckett Buttress

 The next day, we woke early and started up Bunny Bucket Buttress.
 The plan was simple: the leader would carry the small pack and climbing rack, while the second would follow with the larger pack and hiking gear.
 The training paid off.
 Before we knew it, we were up the slabby bottom section and sat below the stunning 70m ironstone headwall.